chge/tasty/README.md

 If you're automatically taking screenshots or recording videos during test run, they could potentially contain passwords (e.g. typed into wrong fields because of error) or other sensitive data.

-Also, tasty logs all typed/pasted text into browser console.
+Also, Tasty logs all typed/pasted text into browser console.

 ### One-off secrets